 An introduction to topological spaces, homeomorphisms, topological properties, and separation axioms.
-Prerequisite: MATH 320. (\)
+Prerequisite: MATH 307 or MATH 320. ()

 MATH 421 Introduction to Analysis 4(4-0)

 An introductory course in real analysis providing a rigorous development of the concepts of elementary calculus.
 Prerequisite: MATH 307 and three approved upper division MATH courses.
 (F)